TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 1/1 Peter 1.19.md

 ---

-but with precious blood, as of a lamb without spot, [even the blood] of Christ:
+but with precious blood, as of a faultless and pure lamb, the blood of Christ;